What Gets You The Most Bang For Your Exhibiting Buck: Your Staff, Your Graphics, Or Your Demo?

 Practically all they have on display is the large format graphic that comprises their trade show booth’s back wall, or a banner stand elsewhere in the booth.

 So this image must communicate a strong message to visitors, attracting attention and beginning the qualification process, doing all this in a matter of seconds.

-Jacob Norris, one of our graphic designers here at American Image Displays, offers this advice to help you with your next trade show display:
+One of our graphic designers here at American Image Displays offers this advice to help you with your next trade show display:

 “The layout should allow the eye to flow through the exhibit structure, without leading the eye away from the trade show display.

 “The best designs are very straightforward, with clear messages, bright colors and no more than six to ten words, using only one or two different fonts.
 Go for big, eye-catching images, simple slogans and large logos.”

 Product demos are the best way to show prospects the features and benefits of your product that may be too small to see.

 You can also show differences between your product and the competition’s that may not be obvious.